aufabi/2020-Basic-Web-Programming/README.md

-# Basic-Web-Programming
+# Simple Online Marketplace
-A basic web programming project from a bootcamp at dicoding.com.
+This project is an assignment from a basic web programming boot camp at dicoding.com.
+I created a simple online marketplace using HTML.